IvanTrutnev/script/readme.md

 Kurulev script is application that provides:
   - Entering math function
   - Calculating math functions with entered values
-  - Draw chart for this function
+  - Drawing chart for this function

 # [Life demo]